 - Terms can go out 120 days and exceptions to 150

-Frequently Asked Questions About Invoice Factoring
+Frequently Asked Questions About Invoice Financing

-Factoring companies take out a percentage of the total amount of the invoice, which is held in reserve and is subject to various processing fees and factoring fees.
-These factoring fees can be something like 1% per week until the customers pay.
-However, once customers pay, the factoring company pays back what they held in reserve, minus the amount they deducted for processing and financing fees.
+Financing companies take out a percentage of the total amount of the statement, which is held in reserve and is subject to various processing fees and financing fees.
+These financing fees are usually 1% per week until the customers pay.
+However, once customers pay, the financing company pays back what they held in reserve, minus the amount they deducted for processing and financing fees.

 The fast, convenient and straightforward way to get the money you need for your business – now!

-Get your Quote Today by filling out our simple form.
+Get your quote today by filling out our simple form.